 A normal heart has a smooth lining that is difficult for bacteria to stick to.
 Congenital heart disease sometimes causes rough areas on the heart lining or other changes that make it easier for bacteria to stick to the heart lining or valves.
 If bacteria stick, they can survive and multiply, which can cause endocarditis.

 Endocarditis in Children

-Endocarditis is more common in children who were born with heart defects or who have damaged heart valves, artificial heart valves or devices implanted in their heart or blood vessels.
-But it’s uncommon even in these children.
+Endocarditis is uncommon, but it’s more likely to happen in children with heart problems.
+This includes children who were born with heart defects or who have damaged heart valves, artificial heart valves or devices implanted in their heart or blood vessels.

 Endocarditis at Seattle Children’s

 Our heart team has treated many children with endocarditis.
-We have extensive experience with the treatment these patients may require, including medicines and heart valve repair.
-We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.
+We have extensive experience with the treatment your child may require, including medicines and heart valve repair.
+We also have infectious disease specialists who help to choose the most appropriate therapy for the infection.
+We also have a pediatric cardiac anesthesia team and a specialized cardiac intensive care unit in case your child needs heart surgery or intensive care during their illness.